 Health and Wellness

-Helping our students when injury or illness strikes, Ms. Reesa Pascual, our Health Room Aide, is on duty and ready for action.
-If you have health-related concerns, please call Ms. Reesa at 305-5522 or come in to see her.
+Helping our students when injury or illness strikes, Ms. Kara, our Health Room Aide, is on duty and ready for action.
+If you have health-related concerns, please call Ms. Kara at 305-5522.

 Kapalama Elementary School will implement the Board of Education’s Health, Wellness, and Safety Policy to support a safe and healthy work and learning environment.